jorishr/notes-on-backend/databases/sql/sql.md

 - [Common SQL Commands](https://gist.github.com/bradtraversy/c831baaad44343cc945e76c2e30927b3
 )
 ## About SQL
 An SQL based database uses the Structured Query Language (SQL).
-An opensource relational database system.
+An open-source relational database system.
 The relational model of data means that all piece of information are related to one another through a structure of tables with columns and rows.

 Various tables are related through keys.